CMPA

 You must register and pay for category 12 or 14 coverage.
 The monthly rate will be reimbursed through payroll.

-Residents & Fellows – No moonlighting – Residents registered in a postgraduate medical education program, international medical graduates registered in a program to obtain a license for independent practice and clinical fellows and physicians pursuing a structured university affiliated program.Includes extra resident shifts, but will not include CMPA assistance in medical-legal difficulties arising from independent practice of medicine outside the program. $1,008.00 $84.00
+12 | Residents & Fellows – No moonlighting – Residents registered in a postgraduate medical education program, international medical graduates registered in a program to obtain a license for independent practice and clinical fellows and physicians pursuing a structured university affiliated program.
+Includes extra resident shifts, but will not include CMPA assistance in medical-legal difficulties arising from independent practice of medicine outside the program. | $2,388.00 | $199.00 |

-Residents — With moonlighting/restricted registration — extracurricular (outside of a residency training program) practice of medicine by residents registered in a postgraduate medical education program leading to certification with the College of Family Physicians of Canada (CFPC), the Royal College of Physicians and Surgeons of Canada (RCPSC) or a provincial or territorial medical regulatory authority (College).
+14 | Residents — With moonlighting/restricted registration — extracurricular (outside of a residency training program) practice of medicine by residents registered in a postgraduate medical education program leading to certification with the College of Family Physicians of Canada (CFPC), the Royal College of Physicians and Surgeons of Canada (RCPSC) or a provincial or territorial medical regulatory authority (College).
+Will generally include eligibility for CMPA assistance in medical-legal difficulties arising from independent practice of medicine outside of the program whether remunerated or not.
+Residents who moonlight must hold licensure or registration acceptable to the regulatory authority (College) in the jurisdiction where the moonlighting takes place.
+Residents who limit their clinical activities to moonlighting (e.g. locum) for more than two consecutive weeks must change to a practising physician code.
+Clinical fellows who moonlight must select the appropriate practising physician code, not code 14. | $2,388.00 | $199.00 |

-*These costs are current to 2023 for the BC fee region.
+*These costs are current to 2026 for the BC fee region.

-• Family Medicine, Student Loan Forgiveness
+Family Medicine, Student Loan Forgiveness

 Please visit the Government of Canada site to check your eligibility.

-• Finding a Family Doctor
+Finding A Family Doctor

 Divisions of Family Practice offers a service to help find a family doctor in select locations.